 The Biggest Question for Most People is, How Do Real Estate Agents Get Paid?

 The vast majority of real estate agents are independent contractors working on a 100% commission income basis.
 Simply put, you only get paid if you sell a property or lease an apartment.
 New York real estate salespersons cannot get paid directly from a closing.
 The commission is paid to the agent’s brokerage.
 Typically a small portion is paid to the broker for their sponsorship with the agent receiving the bulk of the commission check.
 All commissions are negotiable between the agent and his or her client.
 Broker/agent commission splits vary from one company to the next.

 Real estate agents make, on average, 25 percent more income than all professions.
 There really is no cap on how much you can make.
 The more you put into your career, the more income you can generate.
 Since you’re in charge of your own business, there isn’t a salary cap or a set amount of time you have to work before you get a raise.

 So I’ve Passed My Course and State Test, Now What?

 Start focusing on your business plan.

-When interviewing potential sponsoring brokers, ask about their new agent training programs, what type of technology are they integrating into their brokerage, are there opportunities for broker-provided leads, what fees is the agent responsible for while working under that brokerage?
+When interviewing potential sponsoring brokers, ask about their new agent training programs, what type of technology are they integrating into their brokerage, whether are there opportunities for broker-provided leads, and what fees is the agent responsible for while working under that brokerage.
 Monthly fees?
 Sign installation fees?
 Website or technology fees?

 Before you get started on your real estate career, take time to think about how you will overcome some of the challenges of this rewarding industry.
 The pros are definitely enough to attract many people to the industry, but it’s the professionals who can overcome the cons that have true staying power.
 Becoming a real estate agent is a big decision requiring time, attention, and dedication.
 But the result is almost unlimited earning potential and the possibility of someday being your own boss — two things that make many salespeople tick.